raquelindia/Tarot-Card-Generator/README.md

-This is a tarot card generator that I made using Javscript.
+This is a tarot card generator that I made using Javascript.